IFS PRACTITIONER

 • Searching for the “right” way forward

-• Getting to know the parts of you that react or protect
+• Getting curious about the parts of you that react or protect

 • Moving at a pace that feels steady and manageable